Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

-**Progressing through steps using the inspector**: when the inspector is visible (in split or mini display mode), on properly setting a status for a test step (see 5.4.3 for further details), the next test step is automatically loaded into the inspector.
+**Progressing through steps using the inspector**: when the inspector is visible (in split or mini display mode), on properly setting a status for a test step (see [Viewing and Recording Execution Details](#viewing-and-recording-execution-details) for further details), the next test step is automatically loaded into the inspector.
 If you were on step 3 of 5, you would be moved to step 4.
 If you were on the last step of a test case, you will be moved to the next test case, if one is available.